 An important part of our heritage as Episcopalians is that our lives are centered around worship which engages the energies of the entire congregation, rather than a performance by the clergy.
 Therefore, full and deliberate participation by everyone is encouraged by singing hymns, psalms, and canticles; in reciting prayers together; and by joining together in the sacrament of Holy Eucharist.
 Central to our worship experience is the Book of Common Prayer, an excellent liturgical resource which contains prayers, psalms, service liturgies, and lectionaries, providing a strong base for Christian faith and worship.

-Acolytes are 6th – 12th graders who participate and help lead the 9:00 am and 11:15 am worship services during the school year and the 10:30 am worship service during the summer!
+Acolytes are 5th - 12th graders who participate and help lead the 9:00 am and 11:15 am worship services during the school year and the 10:30 am worship service during the summer!

-Wedding Guild members are present at the weddings held at St. James Church and Lebanon Chapel to assist the clergy and the wedding parties.
+Wedding Guild members are present at the weddings held at St. James Church to assist the clergy and the wedding parties.
 Teams of two volunteers serve two weddings per season (typically May to August).